fg6/forACT/README.md

 # forACT
-Pipeline to prepare alignments between a Reference fasta and a draft assembly for ACT.
+Pipeline to prepare alignments between a Reference fasta and a draft assembly; then uses the ACT pipeline (http://www.sanger.ac.uk/science/tools/artemis-comparison-tool-act) to visualize genome comparison interactively.
+Printout a summary of the assembly analysed, and possible inter-chromosomal misjoints (if comparing with a reference) For chromosome assigned scaffolds there is also the possibiliy to have circos-like plots for a quick general view.
+Please notice that ACT will not work for genomes ~> 2.1 Gbp; in this case you can still plot the comparison but have to select 1 to 5 chromosomes to show at a time.
+To decide which chromosomes to plot, you can make use of the misassembly report to see if and which chromosomes get mixed-up by the assembly.

 Main Pipeline steps: